ptky18it4/NestJS/README.md

 After add add annotation to 2 files `tasks.controller.ts` and `create-task.dto.ts` -> Then, you open `PostMan` or `ThunderClient` for test api.
 You can see the result in the image below.
 ![isNotEmpty](./assets/pipe_isNotEmpty_annotation.png)

+# lecture/24-ValidationPipe-creating-a-task

+> Using `git diff <current-branch> <prev-branch>` to see different between branhc

+# lecture/25-error-handling-getting-a-non-existing-task

+> Using `git diff <current-branch> <prev-branch>` to see different between branhc

+# lecture/26-error-handling-deleting-a-non-existing-task

+> Using `git diff <current-branch> <prev-branch>` to see different between branhc

+# lecture/27-custom-pipe-validating-the-task-status

+> Using `git diff <current-branch> <prev-branch>` to see different between branhc

+# lecture/28-ValidationPipe-task-filtering-and-search

+> Using `git diff <current-branch> <prev-branch>` to see different between branhc

+# lecture/29-using-pgAdmin-to-create-a-database

+`Prerequire:`

+- Install PostgreSQL

+#